GillianPlatform/GillianPlatform.github.io/docs/artifact.md

 Procedures have a name, a body and parameters as described in the paper.
 However, each command in the body is also annotated with an opaque value that can be decided by the user (it has the `'annot` polymorphic type).
 These annotations can be used, for example, to hold information that helps error reporting, such as the line number of the command of the target language to which a given GIL line corresponds.
 Every command can also be attached to a label, that has the polymorphic type `'label`.
 Most often, we use `string` labels for labeled programs and `int` labels for indexed programs, as explained above.
 Finally, procedures can also have specifications that are used for verification and automatic compositional testing (out of scope).

-Programs are not just a map from procedure identifiers to procedures, and additionally include, primarily, per-function verification-related information, as well as a list of `imports` that need to be included on execution, the list of all procedure identifiers, and a table of predecessors required for the PHI-assignment to work properly.
+Programs are not just maps from procedure identifiers to procedures, and additionally include, primarily, per-function verification-related information, as well as a list of `imports` that need to be included on execution, the list of all procedure identifiers, and a table of predecessors required for the PHI-assignment to work properly.